Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 $$A_{11} = 201, A_{12} = -200, A_{21} = -101.5, A_{33} = 207, A_{10, 10} = 228$$

 **(d)** The computational graph of the dynamical system can be efficiently constructed using `while_loop`.
 Implement the forward computation using `while_loop`.
-For debugging, you can plot the temperature on the left side.
+For debugging, you can plot the temperature on the left side, i.e., $u(0,t)$.
 You should have something similar to the following plot